Welsh toponymy

 The castle at Caernarfon (meaning in Welsh "the fortress in Arfon"), which was formerly anglicised as "Carnarvon" or "Caernarvon".
 The name "Arfon" refers to the area "opposite Môn" or Anglesey.

-Welsh toponymy, the study of the place-names of Wales, is derived in most cases from the Welsh language, but have also been influenced by linguistic contact with the Romans, Anglo-Saxons, Vikings, Anglo-Normans and modern English.
+Welsh toponymy is the study of the place-names of Wales, most of which are derived from the Welsh language, though others reflect linguistic contact with the Romans, Anglo-Saxons, Vikings, Anglo-Normans and modern English.
 Toponymy in Wales reveals significant features of the country's history and geography, as well as the development of the Welsh language.
 Its study is promoted by the Welsh Place-Name Society (Cymdeithas Enwau Lleoedd Cymru).

 History

 During the 4th to 11th centuries, while Anglo-Saxons and other migrants from continental Europe settled adjoining areas of Britain, Wales developed as a distinctive entity, developing its language, culture, legal code, and political structures.
 By stages between the 11th and 16th centuries, Wales was then subdued, conquered and eventually incorporated into the Kingdom of England while still retaining many distinct cultural features, most notably its language.
 Since then, there has been a mixing of cultures in Wales, with the English language dominant in industry and commerce, but with Welsh remaining as a living language, particularly in its stronghold, y Fro Gymraeg or "Welsh language country" in northwest, mid- and west Wales.
 Welsh culture and political autonomy has been reasserted increasingly since the mid 19th century.